nmn0gueira/split-mpc-pipeline/README.md

 # Split MPC Pipeline
 This repository contains a practical implementation of a privacy-preserving pipeline using multi-party computation.
-It focuses on secure dataset matching and subsequent downstream statistical analysis, and is intended as a reference for research and educational purposes.
+It focuses on secure dataset matching and subsequent downstream statistical analysis.

 The pipeline includes support for protocols such as PSI and Circuit-PSI to privately match datasets between parties as well as MPC programs for use with the MP-SPDZ framework.

-## Folder Structure
-- `match/` - Contains submodules implementing protocols for privately matching datasets between parties.
-- `scripts/` - Contains various scripts.
-Specific scripts mentioned further below.
-- `src/` - Contains source code for the MPC programs used with the MP-SPDZ framework.

 ## Environment Setup
 Initialize the submodules first: